 Here at XPLAI, we love working with startups that come up with the most creative ideas.
 We are eager to promote and explain useful projects using animation videos.
 Try.com is a fashion startup.
-They make online shopping less stressful, time-consuming and cost-effective for those who lack time for renewing the wardrobe.
+They make online shopping less stressful, time-consuming, and cost-effective for those who lack time for renewing their wardrobe.

 See a brief summary of the article in our video